Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Acknowledgment

 \begin{IEEEbiography}[{ }]{Sandra Lorenz} is research associate at the Helmholtz-Institute Freiberg for Resource Technology, where she currently leads the research group for Digital Processing within the Department of Exploration.
 She received the Ph.D. degree “Doctor rerum naturalis” in Geosciences at the Technical University Bergakademie Freiberg, Germany in 2019.
 Her main research interest lies in the development of spectral imaging as non-invasive material characterisation method at different scales, with a particular focus on spectral image and point-cloud processing and the implementation of autonomous platforms for hyperspectral surveys. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Pedram Ghamisi} (Senior Member, IEEE) graduated with a Ph.D. in electrical and computer engineering from the University of Iceland.
-He currently works as the head of the machine learning group at the Helmholtz-Institute Freiberg for Resource Technology in Germany and as a research professor and senior PI (leader of AI4RS) at the Institute of Advanced Research in Artificial Intelligence (IARAI) in Austria.
+\begin{IEEEbiography}[{ }]{Pedram Ghamisi} (Senior Member, IEEE) earned his Ph.D. in Electrical and Computer Engineering from the University of Iceland.
+Currently, he serves as the Head of the Machine Learning Group at the Helmholtz-Institute Freiberg for Resource Technology in Germany.
+He also holds the position of Research Professor and Senior Principal Investigator, leading the AI for Remote Sensing (AI4RS) team, at the Institute of Advanced Research in Artificial Intelligence (IARAI) in Austria.
+In addition to his roles in Germany and Austria, he holds a visiting professorship at Lancaster University, UK.
 He specializes in deep learning for remote sensing applications. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Raimon Tolosana-Delgado} is engineering geologist by the University of Barcelona and Technical University of Catalunya, Barcelona (Spain), doctor in environmental physics and technology by the University of Girona (Spain) and got a professoral qualification in mathematical geosciences by the Technische Universit\"at Bergakademie Freiberg (Germany).
 He is specialist in geostatistics and compositional data analysis, and works at the Helmholtz-Institute Freiberg for Resource Technology applying stochastic modelling and data analysis to ore body modelling, geometallurgy and minerals processing modelling. \end{IEEEbiography}